Xike Sea

 The outcome

-Time-to-value dropped from 14 days average to 2.8 days.
-Drop-off at the three problem steps reduced by 74%.
-Support tickets related to onboarding fell 40% in the first month.
+Time-to-value dropped from 14 days to 2.8 days.
+Drop-off at the three problem steps fell 74%.
+Onboarding-related support tickets down 40% in the first month.

 Discussion